ShanmukhaSreenivas/DollarBot/README.md

 ![GitHub closed issues](https://img.shields.io/github/issues-closed-raw/tpanati/DollarBot)
 [![Build Status](https://app.travis-ci.com/usmanwardag/dollar_bot.svg?branch=main)](https://app.travis-ci.com/usmanwardag/dollar_bot)

-# 💰 Dollar Bot 💰
+# 💰 DollarBot 💰

 <hr>

 # DollarBot - Because your financial future deserves the best!

-You wake up, brew a fresh cup of coffee, and start your day.
-You're excited because today is the day you take control of your finances like never before.
-How?
-Say hello to DollarBot, your ultimate financial companion.
-With simple commands, it transforms your financial story into one of motivation, empowerment, and control.
+DollarBot is your ultimate financial sidekick, available on Telegram to help you manage expenses and take control of your finances.
+With its intuitive commands, DollarBot offers insights, analytics, and predictions, all designed to empower you to achieve your financial goals.

 And the best part?
-DollarBot is your financial sidekick, available exclusively on Telegram.
 That means no matter where you are, it's there to assist you in recording your expenses seamlessly.

 <a href="https://www.canva.com/design/DAFxwU4ABIg/LqMkLeGUBhC__JmWmdkFiQ/watch?utm_content=DAFxwU4ABIg&utm_campaign=designshare&utm_medium=link&utm_source=editor">Click here for a video overview!!</a>